thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/config.md

           <td>spring.datasource.hikari.maxLifetime</td>
           <td>SPRING_DATASOURCE_MAX_LIFETIME</td>
           <td>600000</td>
-          <td>This property controls the max lifetime of a connection.
+          <td>This property controls the max lifetime in milliseconds of a connection.
 Only when it is closed will it then be removed</td>
       </tr>
       <tr>
            <td colspan="4"><span style="font-weight: bold; font-size: 24px;">Default Kafka parameters</span></td>